Zero and Finite Temperature Quantum Simulations Powered by Quantum Magic

-To show that the transformed Hamiltonian yields better performance for ground state energy estimation, we fix the total PQS evolution time $T$ and train the time-dependent Rabi frequencies $\Omega_{i}(t)$ and local detunings $\Delta_i(t)$ of each atom $i$.
-We model LiH with bond length 3.4\r{A}, which, exhibits high stabilizer entropy (\cref{fig:lih}), indicating that additional quantum magic would be beneficial.
-For each fixed total evolution time $T$, we optimize 20 random initialized VQE runs for both the original and Clifford-transformed Hamiltonians, using automatic differentiation with Jax \cite{jax2018github} and Tensorcircuit \cite{Zhang2023tensorcircuit} to directly optimize the pulse shapes.
+We demonstrate this by applying our method on analog quantum computers.
+Specifically, we classically simulate the dynamics of a one-dimensional Rydberg array, which serves as a programmable quantum simulator (PQS) for preparing a ground state of LiH at a bond length 3.4\r{A}.
+Note that this bond length exhibits high magic (\cref{fig:lih}), indicating that additional quantumness, supplied by the PQS, is necessary to prepare the ground state.
+To prepare this state, we fix the total PQS evolution time $T$ and evolve the initial state $\ket{0}$ under a time-dependent Rydberg Hamiltonian \cite{Adams_2019} with variationally optimized site-dependent Rabi frequencies $\Omega_{i}(t)$ and local detunings $\Delta_i(t)$.
+For each fixed total evolution time $T$, we variationally optimize 20 randomly initialized ground states for both the bare Hamiltonian $H$, and for the Clifford-transformed Hamiltonian $H_{\text{eff}}$, using automatic differentiation with Jax \cite{jax2018github} and Tensorcircuit \cite{Zhang2023tensorcircuit} to directly optimize the pulse shapes $\Omega_i(t), \Delta_i(t)$.
 The results are shown in \cref{fig:pulse}.
-For $T=0.1\mu$s, we observe that the optimized energy with the original Hamiltonian is concentrated at levels significantly above the HF energy, because the PQS expressivity and entanglement.
-Conversely, the optimized energy using the transformed Hamiltonian is concentrated at a smaller energy than the HF solution due to entanglement reduction by the Clifford circuit.
-As the evolution time increases, the PQS generates more quantum magic, further reducing the optimal energy gap.
-For $T=2.5\mu$s, more than half of the VQE runs trained on $H_{\text{eff}}$ achieve energy gap $\Delta E\leq 0.1$ Hartrees, whereas most VQE instances trained with the original Hamiltonian only slightly outperform the HF energy.
-This demonstrates that Clifford + $k$Rz transformations effectively reduce entanglement and pulse times, a significant advantage for near-term quantum devices.
+Consider just the case of $T=0.1\mu$s, for which dramatic differences are already clear.
+The optimized energy with the original Hamiltonian is concentrated at levels significantly above the HF energy, because the entanglement generated by the PQS within this small timeframe is limited.
+However, the Clifford + $k$Rz similarity transform already significantly reduces the entanglement of the ground state before evolution on the PQS; hence, even under the limited evolution time $T=0.1\mu$s, the PQS can quickly identify a solution that vastly surpasses the accuracy of the Hartree Fock solution.
+This demonstrates that Clifford + $k$Rz transformations effectively reduce requisite entanglement and pulse times, a significant advantage for near-term quantum devices.

 For finite temperature calculations, we apply our approach to the LiH molecule for grand free energy estimation.
 Our ansatz for the density matrix is